-Roman Shleynov was selected for the 2021 European Press Prize shortlist with ‘Kirill and Katya: Love, offshores, and administrative resources.
+Roman Shleynov has won the 2021 European Press Prize Investigative Reporting Award with ‘Kirill and Katya: Love, offshores, and administrative resources.
 How marrying Putin’s daughter gave Kirill Shamalov a world of opportunity.’

 Roman Shleynov was working as a correspondent for Moscow-based newspaper Novaya Gazeta from 1999, and then as an investigations editor.
 In 2010 became an investigative journalist for Vedomosti, a Russian-language business daily that was a joint venture of The Wall Street Journal and Financial Times.

 In 2016 Shleynov joined The Organized Crime and Corruption Reporting Project (OCCRP) as a regional editor for Russia.
 He has worked on several major transnational projects for OCCRP, including “Secrecy For Sale: Inside The Global Offshore Money Maze”, “Swiss Leaks: Murky Cash Sheltered By Bank Secrecy”, “Troika Laundromat” and “Panama Papers”, also as a member of The International Consortium of Investigative Journalists (ICIJ).